igor47/blog/_posts/2016-09-28-what-is-to-be-done.md

 I felt paralysed with inaction.
 I felt as though I should be working to fix the problems I saw in the world, but there was no action to take that wouldn't make things worse.
 During this period -- roughtly, autumn 2015 to summer 2016 -- I felt like an automaton going through the motions of life, while inside I felt nothing but dread.
-During this time, my long-term relationship as well as my community disintegrated.
+During this time, my relationship with my long-term parner disintegrated.
+The shared house community I had been living in fell apart as well, and I moved into an apartment by myself for the first time in 14 years.
 I burned out at work, and went on leave to attempt to recover my sanity.

 ## Escape ##

-Today, I am feeling much more optimistic about the world, and my role in the world.
+Today, I am feeling much more optimistic about the world, and my role in it.
 A few things really helped me to overcome this malaise.

 ### Spirituality and Inward Focus ###